KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 as PWM voltages at 19 GPIO output pins.

-Uses two Adafruit MCP 4728 boards to send 8 12-bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8).
+Uses two Adafruit MCP 4728 boards with 5.0 volts Vdd reference to send 8 12-bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8).

+Will likely need buffering and filtering.